Monardella

 Monardella is a genus of approximately 40 species of annual and perennial plants native to western North America from British Columbia to northwestern Mexico.
 They are grown for their highly aromatic foliage, which in some species is used for herbal teas.
 The two-lipped, tubular flowers are formed in terminal clusters and are most usually red, pink, or purple.

-Monardella is a taxonomic patronym honoring the Spanish botanist Nicolás Monardes.
+Monardella is a Latin diminutive form of Monarda (a taxonomic patronym honoring the Spanish botanist Nicolás Monardes), which the form of the flower heads resembles.
 Plants in this genus are commonly known as wildmints, coyote mints or monardellas.

-Systematics

-The genus comprises the following species.